CatDidenko/Matrix/README.md

 # README #

-Test application version.
+The final version of the application.
-In the application, there is no dynamic addition of the dimension of the matrix.
+The user enters the dimension of the matrix in the input field.
+After clicking on the send button, the option "animation speed" appears in the address bar.
+The default is 1000.
+You can change the value of a parameter by entering a different value.
+After entering a new value, you need to press the button "Enter".
+After entering the dimension, the matrix is gradually filled with values.
+Each individual value is represented by a square.
-The dimension of the matrix is given by a variable.
+The matrix is filled counter-clockwise in a spiral.
-In the near future, I will do a code refactoring, add styles and a form for user input.

 ### What is this repository for? ###